Grand Theft Auto: San Andreas: Sales

 Grand Theft Auto: San Andreas sold 4.5 million copies in its first week, outselling Vice City by 45%.
 In the United States, it sold 2.06 million units within six days of release and generated in revenue in its first week; it sold 1.5 million units in November, totalling 3.6 million sales overall.
-Analysts noted the game, alongside Halo 2, led the industry to an 11% annual increase instead of a 21% decrease.
+Analysts noted San Andreas and Halo 2 led the industry to an 11% annual increase instead of a 21% decrease, and collectively accounted for almost 8% of all video game revenue in 2004.
 In the United Kingdom, it sold an estimated 677,000 copies and grossed about within two days, setting the record for the most copies sold during a weekend, and over 1 million copies and in nine days, becoming the country's fast-selling game.
 In Australia, it sold over 58,000 copies in its opening weekend, becoming the country's eleventh-best-selling game.

-Michael Pachter of Wedbush Morgan estimated the game had earned a gross profit of around within three months, and would generate in worldwide sales by the year's end.
+San Andreas generated by the end of 2004, the highest of the year; Michael Pachter of Wedbush Morgan estimated its gross profit was around $285 million by December and would reach $400 million in worldwide sales by the year's end.
 San Andreas was 2004's best-selling game, with 5.1 million copies sold in the United States and over 1.75 million in the United Kingdom.
 It was 2005's eighth-highest-grossing game in the United States.
 The game topped the charts upon release in Japan, selling over 227,000 units in its first week.
 It was the best-selling game in the United States by April 2008, with over 8.6 million units sold, the best-selling PlayStation 2 game with 17.33 million units sold by 2009. and one of the best-selling Xbox games with 1.26 million units sold by 2007.
 Worldwide sales reached 12 million units by March 2005, 21.5 million by April 2008, and 27.5 million by 2011.
 It is among the best-selling games of all time.